-Once upon a time I wrote a blog on the topic of stress for work.
-In this blog, I suggested that often stress is like the ‘Going on a Bear Hunt’ poem by Michael Rosen.
+In a blog post about stress management, I suggested that often stress is like ‘Going on a Bear Hunt’, The famous poem by Michael Rosen.
 Whilst we can manage stress better (here’s how), and we deserve help to do so, I usually find that:

 “we can’t go over it, we can’t go under it, oh no we’ll have to go through it”.Michael Rosen

 Once I hit on this idea I was surprised by how much it started to resonate with me.
 Love it or hate it, it works for me.
 At periods of high stress or anxiety in my life, I have often reminded myself “this too shall pass”.
 And here lies the crux.
 Often the sad truth in hard times is that the only way is through.
 We have to hold tight, keep calm and carry on.
 Or any other epithets you choose to apply.

 Another well-known mantra, thanks to Finding Nemo, is ‘just keep swimming’ .
 To me ‘just keep swimming’ implies plain sailing.
 Blue skies.
 Calm seas.
 Perhaps it’s because I’ve always loved swimming.
 It’s something I associate with relaxation and holidays.
 A sense of liberty in the water.
 Weightlessness.

 This is not how I experience stress or anxiety.
 My anxiety is turbulent.
 More like a whirlpool or storm.
 I feel buffeted by torrents of thoughts particularly the pernicious ‘what ifs’ which seem to delight in plaguing me.
 Getting through these times is nothing like I interpret ‘just keep swimming’.